 - Independent Study Abroad: UW–Madison students traveling for programs provided wholly by international institutions of higher education or third-party affiliates.

 - University Organized or Faculty-Led Programs: When UW–Madison students are traveling for the primary purpose of participating in a university-organized or faculty-led program, students are allowed to purchase travel on their own and first meet as a group at an international location.
 Applicable university-organized or faculty-led programs are reviewed and approved by the University International Travel Committee and the IAP Faculty Advisory Committee.

 - Baggage: The first piece of baggage within the airline's weight and size limits is payable/reimbursable.
 Costs for additional baggage beyond the first piece and overweight or oversized baggage may be payable/reimbursable with a business justification.

-- Aisle, Window, or Exit Row Fees: Additional fees associated with booking a coach/economy aisle, window, or exit row seat at check-in or at the gate are payable/reimbursable.
-This is not to be confused with fare class upgrades to economy plus/economy comfort, which are typically not allowed.
+- Aisle, Window, or Exit Row Fees: Additional fees associated with booking a coach/economy aisle, window, or exit row seat are payable/reimbursable.
+This is not to be confused with fare class upgrades, which are typically not allowed.